TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 :::

 The leapfrog scheme is an example of a <u>multi-step method</u>, namely, a two-step scheme.
 This has a disadvantage that it requires *two* starting values while the wave equation is provided with *one* initial condition.
+Hence, the leapfrog scheme is not self-starting.
+A solution to this problem is to apply a one-step scheme (e.g., FTCS, FTBS) at the first time step only of the simulation.

 Finally, the leapfrog scheme is stable (here shown without proof) if